Life Is Strange 2: Gameplay

 Life Is Strange 2 is a graphic adventure game played from a third-person view.
 The player takes control of a teenager named Sean Diaz (Gonzalo Martin), who is on the run with his younger brother, Daniel (Roman Dean George), following a tragic incident.
 Throughout the game, the two brothers encounter various non-playable characters who interact with Sean via dialogue trees.
 Sean must make choices during crucial moments of the game, which lead to different branches in the storyline.
 Sean's actions and interactions with Daniel in particular affect Daniel's morality and the state of brotherhood between the two characters.
 For instance, encouraging Daniel to be rude will prompt him to swear more later in the game.
 Daniel will grow to resent Sean if his actions do not align with his advice, and he may no longer follow Sean's lead if he is not able to maintain an adequate level of brotherhood with Daniel.
 Staying morally sound and being a caring and trusting brother may not always be compatible with each other in the scenarios presented in the game.
 The game tracks how many players selected which option and lets the player compare their choices to the rest of the player base.
-While the main events of the story remain the same regardless of the player's decision, the game features several different endings.
+While the main events of the story remain the same regardless of the player's decisions, the game features several different endings.

 Sean can interact with the environment and obtain objects, which can then be stored in Sean's backpack and used later.
 When Sean picks up an object, he will comment on them, providing players the backstory for each item and adding context to the world.
 Sean's backpack can also be decorated with souvenirs he collects in the world.
 As Sean and Daniel explore various locations, Sean can also enjoy moments of calmness at designated locations and sketch the environment around him.